vmware-tanzu/function-buildpacks-for-knative/MIGRATION.md

 ## Migration from Function Buildpacks

-This repository is just one of the list of trusted builders by the Knatinve Function CLI.
+This repository is just one of the list of trusted builders by the Knative Function CLI.
 You can find more function buildpacks on https://github.com/boson-project/buildpacks/tree/main/buildpacks.

 ## Function to Languague Buildpack